WAGR L class (diesel): History

 With the 657 km Eastern Goldfields Railway between Perth and Kalgoorlie being converted to standard gauge, the Western Australian Government Railways started to take delivery of 23 Electro Motive Diesel GT26C locomotives from Clyde Engineering in October 1967.
 The design was based on the EMD SD40 reduced in height to fit within the Australian loading gauge.
+They were the first Australian locomotives to use a turbocharged EMD engine.
 At the time they were comfortably the largest and heaviest diesel locomotive operated by a government operator.

 All were delivered from Sydney via Melbourne and Adelaide, necessitating them being placed on broad gauge bogies for the journey between Dynon and Port Pirie.

 They entered service hauling iron ore trains from Koolyanobbing to Kwinana and the Indian Pacific.
 However they were quickly removed from passenger trains after it was realised the damage they could cause to the track at higher speeds.

-In 1972, Comalco purchased two locomotives of the same design for use on its 19.5 km line at its bauxite mine in Weipa.
-These were built with an extra 11 t of ballast for increased adhesion.
-In 1973, the Western Australian Government Railways took delivery of a further two, funded by Western Mining Corporation as part of the building of a nickel mine at Mount Windarra.
+In January 1972, Comalco purchased two locomotives of the same design for use on its 19.5 km line at its bauxite mine in Weipa.
+These were built without dynamic brakes but had an extra 11 t of ballast for increased adhesion.
+In 1973, the Western Australian Government Railways took delivery of a further two units, funded by Western Mining Corporation as part of the building of a nickel mine at Mount Windarra.
 The Comalco locomotives were built by Clyde Engineering's Eagle Farm factory, and the WMC funded locomotives were built under subcontract by Commonwealth Engineering at their Rocklea plant.

 In 1983, three were leased to V/Line to haul services on the standard gauge Melbourne to Albury line.
 One even operated through to Sydney in May 1984.

 In 1994, following the purchase of GML10, Comalco's R1.001 was sent to Clyde Engineering, Kelso for overhaul.
 Upon its return in August 1994, R1.002 was sold to Westrail and placed in service as Lw276.

-Following the delivery of the Q class locomotives in 1997, many were withdrawn with those remaining in service relegated to trailing locomotive status.
+Following the delivery of the Q Class locomotives in 1997, many were withdrawn with those remaining in service relegated to trailing unit status.